Positive Reinforcement vs Balanced Dog Training

 The Dogtra 1900S is a shock collar perfect for stubborn dogs.
 It has more-than-sufficient 127 stimulation levels with nick, constant, and HPP vibration as correction modes.
 This dog shock collar has an extended range of up to ¾ miles, and is fully waterproof, recommended for dogs 35 pounds and larger.

 The PetSafe SMART DOG® Trainer introduces a unique way of training your dog.
-This remote training e-collar instantly turns your smartphone into a remote to send corrections to your dog.
+This training collar for dogs instantly turns your smartphone into a remote to send corrections to your furry friend.
 It has three training options: static, vibration, and tone.
 It’s a great training tool for basic obedience and yard training for dogs as small as 8 pounds.